-Social impact and conscious consumption are not only trending topics, but they’re here to stay for 2022.
+Social impact and conscious consumption are not only trending topics, but they’re here to stay.
 The competition for eCommerce and direct-to-consumer brands is steadily growing, which means brands need a way to stand out and differentiate themselves in the eyes of consumers to build strong customer loyalty.
 As the largest buying population, Millennials and Gen Z are leading the way in shifting buyer behavior and choosing to buy based on their values.
 Following the start of the pandemic, consumers aren’t spending less— they’re spending more consciously.

 The Current State of Social Impact

 There are a lot of factors that go into the decision to purchase a product or service from a particular brand.
 Maybe they saw an ad, someone gave them a referral, or they just happened to stumble upon it.
 Regardless of how a consumer is finding your products, the decision making process doesn’t end there.
 In this era of conscious consumption, consumers are buying from brands who resonate with their values, now more than ever.
 In fact, consumers are 4x more likely to purchase from a company with strong brand values.